aarjmand/exchangerates/docs/architecture.md

 In addressing the requirements outlined in this challenge, I've opted to employ a medallion architecture approach.
 Although the current solution is a preliminary rendition of this framework, featuring Raw, Structured, and Curated layers, it provides a structured methodology for managing data organization, transformation, and utilization.
 This approach prioritizes incremental improvements, adaptability, and governance, facilitating the exploration of advanced analytics and machine learning applications.

-Here is a high-level architectural diagram illustrating the data flow journey, starting from API ingestion, progressing through the Raw, Structured, and ultimately Curated layers, before finally serving the data to downstream ML and Data Science teams.
+In the [Target State Architecrure](#target-state-architecture) section of this document you can find a high-level architectural diagram illustrating the data flow journey, starting from API ingestion, progressing through the Raw, Structured, and ultimately Curated layers, before finally serving the data to downstream ML and Data Science teams.

 ### Considerations